gpedic/ecto_shortuuid/README.md

 [![Build Status](https://travis-ci.com/gpedic/ecto_shortuuid.svg?branch=master)](https://travis-ci.com/gpedic/ecto_shortuuid)
 [![Coverage Status](https://coveralls.io/repos/github/gpedic/ecto_shortuuid/badge.svg?branch=master)](https://coveralls.io/github/gpedic/ecto_shortuuid?branch=master)

 # Ecto.ShortUUID

-Ecto.ShortUUID is a custom [Ecto.Type](https://hexdocs.pm/ecto/Ecto.Type.html#content) which allows for Ecto to work with [shortened UUIDs](https://github.com/gpedic/ex_shortuuid) so instead of having a url like `/posts/2a162ee5-02f4-4701-9e87-72762cbce5e2` we can use a shortened version `/posts/keATfB8JP2ggT7U9JZrpV9`.
+Ecto.ShortUUID is a custom [Ecto.Type](https://hexdocs.pm/ecto/Ecto.Type.html#content) which allows for Ecto to automatically encode UUIDs to [ShortUUIDs](https://github.com/gpedic/ex_shortuuid) so instead of having a url like `/posts/2a162ee5-02f4-4701-9e87-72762cbce5e2` we can use a shortened version `/posts/keATfB8JP2ggT7U9JZrpV9`.

-The goal of this type is to be simple to use alongside or as replacement of `:binary_id` primary and foreign keys by simply overlaying `ShortUUID` over the `Ecto.UUID` and `:binary_id` type while retaining backwards compatibility.
+ShortUUIDs can be used alongside `:binary_id` or as drop-in replacement for `:binary_id` primary and foreign keys.

-This means that if you're already using `:binary_id`(`Ecto.UUID`) as primary key type it is possible to switch from `:binary_id` to using `Ecto.ShortUUID` and vice versa without any change of the underlying data.
-The ShortUUID only exists at runtime while the underlying type which is serialized is `:binary_id` (`Ecto.UUID`).
+This means that if you're already using `:binary_id`(`Ecto.UUID`) as primary key type it is possible to switch from `:binary_id` to using `Ecto.ShortUUID` and vice versa, neither the underlying data nor DB schema need to be changed.

 The illustrate this consider the following calls to `ShortUUID.dump/1` and `ShortUUID.load/1`